altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Draggable selection (Tom)

 -----
-- Local: add more tags when tagging so you can tag with multiple tags at the same time
 - Home: add tabs for pinned vs recent, remove add hometags button if not on pinned
 - Home: display tags in a better, different way
 - Scrollable selection